 Why do highbrow musicians resist the loop?

-People with a casual relationship to music tend to enjoy loop-based material, especially on the dance floor.
-But many of the trained musicians I’ve worked with are resistant to the loop.
+People with a casual relationship to music mostly enjoy loop-based material, especially on the dance floor.
+But a lot of the trained musicians I’ve worked with are resistant to the loop.
 Whether they come from jazz or classical, schooled musicians tend to equate quality with complexity, density and above all, unpredictability.
 They’re contemptuous of music that’s highly repetitive.
-This is a shame, since repetition is a crucial tool for creating music that makes people’s lives more bearable, which really is our only job as musicians.

 A few years ago I went to hear a quartet led by a highly respected saxophonist.
 I got to the club early enough to catch the sound check.
 While the sound guy fiddled with levels, the band played an open-ended funk groove on one chord.
 It was exhilarating: the loose interplay between the band members was anchored by the straightforward groove to make a satisfyingly tight sonic knot.
 I was all excited for the actual set, which turned out to be… a snooze.
 The material was full of startling key and time signature changes at unpredictable intervals.
 The band maneuvered through these sonic mazes proficiently, and I’m sure they enjoyed themselves, but for me it was like watching someone else play a difficult video game.